 Run an Eval

-You changed an agent profile, a tool allowlist, or a system prompt -- and now you need to know whether things got better or worse. fit-eval supervise runs a judge agent alongside a target agent in a relay loop: the judge watches the target work turn-by-turn and calls Conclude with a verdict.
+You changed an agent profile, a tool allowlist, or a system prompt -- and now you need to know whether things got better or worse. fit-eval supervise runs a judge agent alongside a target agent on a shared orchestration loop: the judge sends Ask questions, the target replies with Answer, and the judge calls Conclude with a verdict when satisfied.
 The exit code (0 pass, 1 fail) drops into GitHub Actions like any other check.
 The NDJSON trace captures every turn so you can inspect what happened with fit-trace.

 Prerequisites